DragonSenses/nextjs-auth-starter/architectural-decision-log.md

 ## Database

+This project uses [PostgreSQL](https://www.postgresql.org/), here are the setup instructions.

 ### Acquire a `DATABASE_URL`

 When working with a PostgreSQL database, the `DATABASE_URL` you receive depends on whether you have a local database on your machine or an online one.